i3Craig/rsl/README.md

 v1.50 (Released March 1, 2017)
 Cloned from: http://pileus.org/aweather/files/rsl-v1.50.tar.gz and modified to build on a modern Linux distro.

+Noteworthy changes in this fork:
-Sept 2024 - Fixed issues with building on Arch Linux, merged in fixes for wsr88d from https://github.com/adokter/rsl/
+Sept 2024 - Fixed issues with building on Arch Linux, merged in fixes for wsr88d from https://github.com/adokter/rsl/ Dec 2024 - Added support for 'clutter filter power removed' NEXRAD volume, updated wsr88d_locations.dat to be in sync with live sites.

 This is the README file for the Radar Software Library (RSL).